4 Ways to Stop Being a People Pleaser

 Being a people pleaser sounds pleasant, doesn’t it?
 What could possibly be wrong with wanting to make people happy?
 Unfortunately, a few things.

 Being a good person who cares about the welfare of others is distinct from being a person who never wants to disappoint anyone.
-The former person feels good when helping someone else, while the latter feels bad when he or she doesn’t, says Helen Odessky, a psychologist in Chicago and author of Stop Fear From Stopping You.
-One of Merriam-Webster’s definitions for people pleaser is quite literally “often: a person who has an emotional need to please others often at the expense of their own well-being.
-They’re afraid that if they don’t they won’t be loved, appreciated or admired.
+The former person feels good when helping someone else, while the latter feels bad when they don’t, says Helen Odessky, Psy.D., a psychologist in Chicago and author of Stop Fear From Stopping You.
+One of Merriam-Webster’s definitions for people pleaser is quite literally “often: a person who has an emotional need to please others often at the expense of his or her own needs or desires.”
+They’re afraid of people’s reactions if they don’t go the extra mile for the people around them.

-Looking for your sense of self-worth in the approval of others never works.
-If you’re a yes-woman or -man, start with a few small steps to reclaim your confidence, happiness and life.
+Looking for your sense of self-worth in the approval of others only serves to harm you.
+If you’re a yes-man, start with a few small steps to reclaim your confidence, happiness and life.

-Ask yourself why you want to say yes when a co-worker asks you to take over a project for her, even if you know you’ll be overextended.
+Ask yourself why you want to say “yes” when a co-worker asks you to take over a project for them, even if you know you’ll be overextended.
 Is it because you want to help your friend or because you’d feel guilty if you didn’t?
 “If your motivation is guilt, say no,” Odessky says.
-Guilt isn’t always bad; after all, sometimes it makes us do the right thing when we don’t want to (call your mother!).
-But if it’s your primary motivation—and it’s leading to exhaustion, burnout and resentment—it’s not healthy.
+Guilt isn’t always bad; after all, sometimes it prompts us to do the right thing (call your mother!).
+But if it’s leading to exhaustion, burnout and/or resentment, it’s not healthy.

-If fear is motivating you, ask yourself how realistic your worries are, suggests Susan Edelman, M.D., an adjunct psychiatry professor at Stanford University.
+If fear is motivating you, ask yourself how realistic your worries are, suggests Susan Edelman, M.D., an author and adjunct clinical associate professor at Stanford University.
 What is the worst thing that would happen if you took time for yourself?
 Would your spouse divorce you because you decided to take an evening karate class?
-Would your friends not admire you if you can’t make it out for drinks or volunteer for their charities?
+Would your friends not admire you if you couldn’t make it out for drinks or volunteer for their charities?
 It’s likely your fears are unsubstantiated.

-This article originally appeared in the May 2017 issue of SUCCESS magazine and was updated May 2023.
+This article appeared in the May 2017 issue of SUCCESS magazine and was updated May 2023.
 Photo by Krakenimages.com/Shutterstock